Mike Innell is lucky enough to make a living out of cycling in the northern half of the Dordogne. Here, he shares his local knowledge.

 Guidebooks and maps for cycling in the Dordogne

-The local tourist board also has an online map showing all the cycle routes in the Perigord region; it can be downloaded and printed.
+The local tourist board has produced this useful map showing all the cycle routes in the Perigord region.

 IGN and Michelin both have regional maps.
 There’s also an IGN Vezère and Dordogne Valley map.